Editorial Policies

 Publication Ethics and Misconducts

-Organisms is a peer-reviewed journal.
-This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal as well as allegations of research misconduct, including the author, the chief editor, the Editorial Board, the peer-reviewer, and the publisher.
+Organisms: Journal of Biosciences Journal is a peer-reviewed journal.
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal as well as allegations of research misconduct, including the author, the chief editor, the editorial board, the peer-reviewer, and the publisher (Universitas lslam Negeri Raden Intan Lampung).
 This statement is based on COPE's Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Organisms is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Organisms: Journal of Biosciences Journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is, therefore, important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Universitas Islam Negeri Raden Intan Lampung as the publisher of Organisms takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
+Universitas Islam Negeri Raden Intan Lampung as publisher of Organisms: Journal of Biosciences Journal takes its duties of guardianship over all stages of publishing extremely seriously, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.

 Allegations of Research Misconduct